TheGreatWave21/FutureEngineers_GameNotOver/README.md

 Here you can see the robot in the 3D printing design software.
 This part will only be used for the base.

-# Software

---to be continued

 # Programming language

-In the end, we decided to use Python as our main programming language on an Arduino Mega
+In the end, we decided to use Python as our main programming language on an Arduino Mega.
+The code is explained under the explanation part of this repo.

 # The Coding